Linguistic Bias in ChatGPT: Language Models Reinforce Dialect Discrimination: Study 2: Native speaker evaluation of output disparities

-\paragraph{Imitation by GPT-4 improves on some axes but worsens stereotyping.} Comparing the responses in which the model is asked to imitate the style of the input (Figure \ref{fig:study2plainimit34}), we see that imitative responses from GPT-4 are rated as better than imitative responses from GPT-3.5 in terms of comprehension (+11\% for all varieties; +11\% for minoritized varieties), warmth (+8\% for all varieties; +9\% for minoritized varieties), and friendliness (+7\% for all varieties; +8\% for minoritized varieties).
+\para{Imitation by GPT-4 improves on some axes but worsens stereotyping.} Comparing the responses in which the model is asked to imitate the style of the input (Figure \ref{fig:study2plainimit34}), we see that imitative responses from GPT-4 are rated as better than imitative responses from GPT-3.5 in terms of comprehension (+10\% for all varieties; +10\% for minoritized varieties), warmth (+6\% for all varieties; +7\% for minoritized varieties), and friendliness (+6\% for all varieties; +6\% for minoritized varieties).
 These results suggest that GPT-3.5 improves on GPT-4 along multiple dimensions.
-In particular, comprehension is rated as higher for imitative GPT-4 outputs than even GPT-3.5 without imitation, which could improve quality of service for speakers of minoritized varieties.\looseness=-1

-However, responses show a marked increase in stereotyping (+17\% for all varieties; +12\% for minoritized varieties).
+In particular, comprehension is rated as higher for imitative GPT-4 outputs than even GPT-3.5 without imitation, which could improve quality of service for speakers of minoritized varieties.
+However, responses show a marked increase in stereotyping (+18\% for all varieties; +14\% for minoritized varieties).
 This result suggests that, although GPT-4 might be better able to imitate features of the input variety, this ability comes at the cost of increased stereotyping.\looseness=-1